Frequently Asked Questions

 Yes.
 An online degree may be acceptable if it is equivalent to a 4-year undergraduate degree.

-It must include two years with a course load of five full or equivalent courses (30 credit hours) completed between September and April, with at least three full or equivalent courses (18 credit hours) at or above the published academic year level, to use for the academic average requirement.
+It must include 2 years with a course load of 5 full or equivalent courses (30 credit hours) completed between September and April, with at least 3 full or equivalent courses (18 credit hours) at or above the published academic year level, to use for the academic average requirement.
 If it is not clear from your official transcript, additional documentation may be required confirming that all courses used for the academic average requirement were completed between September and April.

 I completed my undergraduate degree in less than 4 years.
 Can I apply to the MD Program?

 Yes.
-Applicants who complete the requirements of a four-year undergraduate degree (120 credit hours) in less than four years may apply to the MD Program without penalty.
-However, they will still be assessed on the GPA achieved in their two best years during which they have completed a full course load of five full or equivalent courses completed during the September to April academic year.
+Applicants who complete the requirements of a 4-year undergraduate degree (120 credit hours) in less than 4 years may apply to the MD Program without penalty.
+However, they will still be required to have 2 years that meet our GPA, course load and level requirements during the September to April academic year.

-Course load and course level requirements will need to be considered carefully whenever a degree is completed in less than four years.
-For example, if an undergraduate degree is completed in two years, then both of those years would be used for GPA calculation and considered as Years 3 and 4.
+Course load and course level requirements need to be considered carefully whenever a degree is completed in less than 4 years.
+For example, if an undergraduate degree is completed in 2 years, the academic level of those years would be considered to be equivalent to Years 3 and 4.

 I am working towards or recently completed a second undergraduate degree.
 Can I apply?

 Yes.
-Applicants who embark on a second undergraduate degree are eligible to apply during their second year of their new degree program.
-The second degree must be equivalent to a four-year degree, even though it may take less than four years to complete.
-In this situation, GPA consideration will be based on the two best years of the second degree program.
+Applicants who embark on a second undergraduate degree are eligible to apply during the final year of their new degree program.
+The second degree must be equivalent to a 4-year degree, even though it may take less than 4 years to complete.
+In this situation, GPA consideration will be based on the 2 best years of the second degree program.

 Course load and course level requirements for the second degree are analogous to the requirements of the first degree.
 For example, if your second degree is completed in two years, those two years would be used for GPA purposes and would be considered to be Years 3 and 4.